 Wildlife around the corner

 Animal encounters are imminent in Kenya, even in the most unexpected of places.
-On the overnight train from Nairobi to the coastal city of Mombasa, I was distracted from breakfast by the sightings of elephants flashing by my window as the train passed through Tsavo National Park.
+On the overnight train from Nairobi to the coastal city of Mombasa, I was distracted from breakfast by the sightings of elephants flashing by my window as the train trundled through Tsavo National Park.

 More than rolling plains